JAForbes/sum-type/readme.md

 #### Modules

-- [fold](./fold) A function that traverses every case of a union.
+- [fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/fold) A function that traverses every case of a union.
 The dev version has a variety of built in verification steps.
 The prod version just executes immediately.

-- [predicated](./predicated) A function that generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.
+- [predicated](https://gitlab.com/JAForbes/static-sum-type/tree/master/predicated) A function that generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.

+- [yslashn](https://gitlab.com/JAForbes/static-sum-type/tree/master/yslashn) A function that generates spec compliant unions that mimic well known types like maybe and either with a terse Y/N naming convention.

 #### Error Handling

 The fold funciton defines (as a spec compliant sum type) all the possible errors it will emit.
 You can provide a custom handler that can handle that data type in whatever way makes the most sense for your application.
 A typical case may be to simply throw an error.
-There's a provided `errMessage` function on the [fold](./fold) module that will turn the err object into a dev friendly string.
+There's a provided `errMessage` function on the [fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/fold) module that will turn the err object into a dev friendly string.